 Session (60 minutes) £50 (face to face & online)

 Initial consultation (20 -30 minutes) Free (face to face, by phone or Skype)

 Assessment (90 minutes) £70 (face to face & online)

 Making an appointment

 If you would like to know more about the psychological therapies or EMDR please telephone, email or book an initial consultation.
-This will give you a chance to find out more about the psychological therapies and know if you would like to continue.
+This will give you a chance to find out more information and to know if you would like to continue.

 The best way to make an appointment is to call my mobile 07798 816 687.
 If I am in session please leave a message and I will return your call as soon as possible.